How Long Is a Cross Country Race: Important Factors and Tips to Remember

 On the other hand, the first to reach the finish line gets one point, then two points for the second, and so on.

-The scores of the five qualifying players from each team are then added, and the team who gets the lowest points is declared the winner.
+The scores of the five qualifying players from each team are then added, and the team that gets the lowest points is declared the winner.

 Each team needs to have five players who can finish the race for their score to be counted and included.